How Much Does Replacing Floor Joists Cost in 2024?

 Full Room Replacement

 Full room replacements typically cost $5,000 to $10,000, as damage extent is among the biggest factors affecting floor joist replacement costs.
-If your room experienced a lot of damage throughout it, you might need to replace all of the joists in the room.
+If your room experienced extensive damage throughout, you may need to replace all of the joists in the room.

 Entire Level Replacement

-In some cases, damage is so extensive that an entire level of a home becomes compromised.
+In some cases, damage is so widespread that an entire level of a home is compromised.
 In this instance, you'll need to replace all of the joists on that level, typically costing $10,000 to $30,000.
 The larger your level, the more you'll likely have to pay.

 Find a Pro